 When you approach the person you want to write your foreword, let them know:

 - Why you chose them to write a foreword.
-What of their work has made an impact for you?
+What of their work has made an impact on you?
 What about them inspires you?
 Flattery will get you everywhere.

 - Why you feel they are the right person for your book.
 What is it about their work that connects them specifically to your book?